We are delighted to announce the 2017 judging panel

 Tara Doyle is Chair of the Irish Funds Industry Association and Partner and Head of Matheson’s Asset Management and Investment Funds Group which continues to be ranked as the number one funds law practice in Ireland.
 In parallel with the sustained growth that Ireland’s funds industry continues to experience, Matheson’s Asset Management and Investment Funds Group is ranked Ireland’s leading funds practice by assets under management for the sixth year in a row.
 Matheson acts for in excess of 29% of Irish domiciled investment funds by assets under management as at 30th June 2016.

 Tara also serves on the 30% Club Steering Council in Ireland, and is the Matheson representative on the 30% Club Professional Services Firm working group.
 The 30% Club promotes female participation on boards.
 Diversity is a strategic priority for Matheson and Tara is a member of Matheson’s diversity steering group.
+Tara was named as one of the 50 Leading Women in Hedge Funds in 2017 by the Hedge Fund Journal, the only Irish-based professional to make the list.

 PATRICIA MONAHAN, MANAGING EDITOR, NEWSTALK 106-108fM